 Man, parenting is hard.
 Doing it by yourself is pretty much like standing in front of a firing squad All.The.Time.
 No buffer.
 Just you.
 Alone with your every decision.
 I don’t have the luxury of man-to-man defense.
-These girl shoulders are the only ones carrying it all.
+These lady shoulders are the only ones carrying it all.

 Truth is, I didn’t get married thinking I would ever get divorced.
 And I certainly didn’t have babies thinking that I wouldn’t be part of a “traditional” family.
 But after 10 years in a crummy marriage, I realized life wasn’t sustainable on that trajectory.
 I was so consumed with trying to fix the relationship.
 We met young.
 We married young.
 We had everything figured out fast.
 We both had well paying jobs right out of college.
 We bought cars and a house.
 For twenty somethings, we were really slaying at life.

 We had grown up together.
-The problem was: I grew up, he stayed still.
+The problem was: I grew up, I felt like he stayed still.
 I found myself constantly trying to breathe life into someone who was determined that the universe and society was trying to keep him from succeeding.
 He started complaining about coming with me to family gatherings.
 He had to work.
-I was also working full time and even took a higher paying job with a promotion in order to contribute to the family.
+I was also working full time and even took a higher paying job with a promotion in order to contribute more to the family.
 I was sure that if I could add more to our bottom line, I could get my marriage back.
 But it was never going to be enough.

 And I keep my own house.
 I can actually do anything I want to.
 If I want to leave the dishes from my take out in the sink for a few days because I don’t feel like moving them the 15 inches into the dishwasher, I can.
 It’s not the picture I could have ever imagined painting for myself, but I love it.
 I’m happy.
 I’m raising 2 awesome kids.
 I’m proud of the life I’ve built for us.
 It’s our family life.